 As soon as you have the WorkCover certificate then you are ready to file a claim for workers’ compensation.
 However, make sure you tell the truth about your injury, as WorkCover is in most cases the actual insurer and have been known to dispatch investigators who may check on your movements and activities.
 At any time throughout the claims process, if you start to feel intimidated, contact a workers’ compensation lawyer who will guide you through this often difficult process.

 It is a possibility that WorkCover may deny your claim.
-If this does happen to you must contact a workers compensation lawyer as you may have grounds to appeal the denial.
+If this does happen to you must contact a workers compensation lawyers Brisbane as you may have grounds to appeal the denial.

 You must remember that there are strict time limitations in place when filing a workers’ compensation claim.
 A claim needs to be filed as soon as you can and while you are still being employed by your employer.
 Once it has been approved you can expect to receive the following: